StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 will still build up, causing increasing delay for those packets, and eventual packet loss when the queue reaches its capacity.

-Any protocol that runs over UDP (like QUIC) must end up re-creating the same rate adaptation behaviors that are already built into TCP, or it will fail to operate gracefully over a range of different network conditions.
+Any protocol that runs over UDP
+(like QUIC {{RFC9000}}{{RFC9369}}) must end up re-creating the same rate optimization behaviors that are already built into TCP, or it will fail to operate gracefully over a range of different network conditions.

 ## Packet Expiration